Popjay6611/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-pwd - is use to print the current working directory path ls  - is use to list the content of the files in working diretory cd  - to change from working directory to users directory
+pwd - is use to print the current working directory path ls  - is use to list the content of the files in working diretory cd  - to change from working directory to users directorys